 Best Ways to Get Around the Island

-To bring your own vehicle, there’s the car ferry to Martha’s Vineyard.
+To bring your own vehicle, you can bring your car on the Steamship Authority ferry service to Marthaโs Vineyard.

 The most common rental car on the island is a four-door Jeep Wrangler.
 This is especially fun if you want to drive on the beach.